 Celebrating a man for others

-Dan is the second of three children born to Ed Finn, Sr. a Jersey City school teacher and member of referee board #33, and Mary Finn, an administrative assistant in the Campus Ministry office at St. Peter’s Prep, Dan’s alma mater.
-His older brother, Ed, Jr. is also a graduate of St. Peter’s Prep and Georgetown University and is currently a Senior Vice President of Finance in Boston.
-Maura graduated from St. Dominic Academy and is currently an editor at the Center for Nursing and Educational Testing (CNET) in Jersey City.
+Dan is the second of three children born to Ed Finn, Sr. a retired Jersey City school teacher and past member of referee board #33, and Mary Finn, a retired administrative assistant in the Campus Ministry office at St. Peter’s Prep, Dan’s alma mater.
+His older brother, Ed, Jr. is also a graduate of St. Peter’s Prep and Georgetown University and is currently a Principal in his consulting firm, The DMF Group, LLP in Boston.
+Maura graduated from St. Dominic Academy and is currently working in the Family Services Division of the County of Hudson.
 She is a graduate of New Jersey City University, transferring after two years at NJIT.

 On August 12, 2004, Dan, a recent graduate of Fordham University, was struck by a hit and run driver while vacationing with his family in Myrtle Beach.
 After emergency brain surgery he was pronounced dead, in the wee hours of the morning, two days later at the tender age of 23.

 Although a two sport athlete in high school having attained All State honors in soccer and All County in basketball, Dan is best known for his affable personality and his willingness to help anybody, anywhere, anytime.
 Even in death he gave of himself through a donation of his organs.